-Facebook custom page development can be a little bit confusing.
-When you are on your new page, a series of options appear at the top, side, and in the content of the page.
-The main body of your new page contains lots of options, most of which should be done after you have set up your site.
+When you're on your new page, a series of options appear at the top, side, and in the content of the page.
+The main body of your new page contains lots of options, most of which should be done after your site is set up.
 These options include:

 Invite Your Friends

-If you already have Facebook fans or subscribers, you can invite them also to become fans on your new page.
+If you already have Facebook fans or subscribers, you can also invite them to become fans on your new page.
 Although you can invite fans anytime, it is recommended that you only invite fans once your page has been completely set up.
-If you invite them to a page in progress, they might not become your fan!
+If you invite them to a page in progress, they may get a bad first impression.

 Post Status Updates

-When you are ready to post announcements (updates) use this option.
-Again, it is recommended you start adding status updates just prior to when you are ready to announce your new page.
-It is important, however, that you have at least a few updates on your page before you announce it -- this gives visitors something to read and respond to.
+When you are ready to post announcements and updates, use this option.
+Again, it is recommended that you start adding status updates just before announcing your new page.
+It's important that you have at least a few updates on your page before you announce it, so visitors have something to read and respond to.

-This step is only recommended after your page has been set up.
+This step is only recommended after your page has been completely set up.
 This option will give you different codes you can put on your website to direct people to your website so they can "Like" it.
-You do not have to use this tool -- you can also create your HTML codes, hyperlinks on a website, and, if you use WordPress, there are many free plugins available to help you connect your website with Facebook.
+You do not have to use this tool—you can also create your HTML codes, hyperlinks on a website, and if you use WordPress, there are many free plugins available to help you connect your website with Facebook.